Gamescom: 2021

 Gamescom 2021 was held 25–27 August 2021.
 The event was preceded by Opening Night Live with Geoff Keighley on 25 August.
 Gamescom 2021 was a hybrid exhibition experience with online and live events.

 Exhibitors

 2022

 Gamescom 2022 was held 24–28 August 2022.
 The event was both in-person and online.
 265,000 people attended that year's visit.

 Exhibitors

+2023

+Gamescom 2023 was held 23–27 August 2023.
+320,000 people attended that year's visit.
+The opening night received media attention after one attendee rushed on the stage and interrupting presenter of the show Geoff Keighley, saying that "Bill Clinton wants to play GTA VI".
+The incident occurred 8 months after a similar incident at The Game Awards 2022, in which Keighley also hosted.
+The same attendee also interrupted several live shows in Germany, asking about the game.

+Exhibitors

+2024

+Gamescom 2024 was held 20–24 August 2024.
+The event attracted more than 335,000 visitors and 1,400 exhibitors on that year.

+Exhibitors

+2025

+Gamescom 2025 was held 20–24 August 2025.
+The event attracted more than 357,000 visitors and 1,500 exhibitors that year.

+Exhibitors

 Game Developers Conference Europe

 From 2009 to 2016, the Game Developers Conference Europe (GDC Europe), a European spinoff of the Game Developers Conference, has been held in conjunction with the Gamescom.
 The Conference took place at the Cologne Congress Centre East.

+Offshoots

+An offshoot of the trade fair has been established for the Asian region in 2021 under the name Gamescom Asia and takes place in Singapore.
+In 2025 Gamescom Asia joins forces with Thailand Game Show and takes place in Bangkok.
+In 2023, Koelnmesse closed an agreement with BIG Festival and Omelete Company for a new offshoot under the name Gamescom Latam, which takes place in Brazil.